uw-pycert-course-01/assignment06/README.md

 1. Make use of formatting techniques to ensure that information reported to the screen is well laid out and easy to understand.
-More specifically, each row of data should be printed out on a new line and have a separator of some sort in between each item (like a CSV or a table).
+More specifically, each row of data should be printed out on a new line and have a separator of some sort in between each item (ideally, it will look tabular).
 1. Use automated testing to validate the system behaves as intended.
 1. Carefully consider data needs that are implied by the functionality described (such as for triggering reports).